kubernetes/minikube/site/content/en/docs/commands/start.md

                                           		Valid kubeadm parameters: ignore-preflight-errors, dry-run, kubeconfig, kubeconfig-dir, node-name, cri-socket, experimental-upload-certs, certificate-key, rootfs, skip-phases, pod-network-cidr
       --feature-gates string              A set of key=value pairs that describe feature gates for alpha/experimental features.
       --force                             Force minikube to perform possibly dangerous operations --force-systemd                     If set, force the container runtime to use sytemd as cgroup manager.
-Currently available for docker and crio.
 Defaults to false.
       --host-dns-resolver                 Enable host resolver for NAT DNS requests (virtualbox driver only) (default true) --host-only-cidr string             The CIDR to be used for the minikube VM (virtualbox driver only) (default "192.168.99.1/24")
       --host-only-nic-type string         NIC Type used for host only network.
 One of Am79C970A, Am79C973, 82540EM, 82543GC, 82545EM, or virtio (virtualbox driver only) (default "virtio")